fanbyprinciple/fastai/README.md

 However it is recommended that we take a cloud provider for running the state of the art models, my gtx 1050 can handle only so much.

+# Documentation

+inorder to know what a particular function does simply append ?? in front of the function for ex-

+`learn.predict??`

+for full documentation

+`doc(accuracy)`

 # Setting up FASTAI in colab

 ![](colab_gpu.png)